kanduvisla/blipr/TEST_REPORT.md

 - Save / Remember last note / velocity / etc. per track
 - Thumbnail of track on track selection
 - Panic button!
-- Copy / Paste of ranges of notes
+- (requires testing) Copy / Paste of ranges of notes
-- Shuffle and nudge should be on the same position
+- Shuffle and nudge should be on the same position in the menu
 - More quick velocity switches

 --- Fixed